How to Prevent Moisture Build-Up in Attics

 Proper drainage reduces the likelihood of water intrusion near attic edges.

-Recommended seasonal inspections include:
+Useful seasonal checkpoints include:

 - Winter: Check for frost formation and condensation